-Q&A with Pirates general manager Neal Huntington
+MLB preview: Q&A with Pirates general manager Neal Huntington

 Yet, the 2013 wild-card win over the Cincinnati Reds is the Pirates' only significant postseason victory of the Huntington era.
 There remains work to be done.

-At the outset of the 2017 season, Huntington looked back on his time with the Pirates during a one-on-one with Tribune-Review beat writer Rob Biertempfel.
+At the outset of the 2017 season, Huntington looked back on his time with the Pirates during a one-on-one with Tribune Review beat writer Rob Biertempfel.

 Trib: When you started this job, how much of your plan for how to build and run the club was already in place?
 And how much has it morphed over the years?

 Huntington: A lot of it was conceptualized before we came in the door.
-After talking with Bob (Nutting) and Frank (Coonelly), we bought into the concept of let's see what the 2008 club could do.
+After talking with Bob (Nutting) and Frank (Coonelly), we bought into the concept of let's see what the 2008 could do.
 They'd done a nice job (in 2007) and appeared to be ready to take the next step forward.
 There were some established position players, although most of them were approaching free agency.
 There wasn't much in the farm system other than (Andrew) McCutchen, (Neil) Walker and Brad Lincoln.
 We knew we were going to have to invest heavily in the draft and in the international market.
 We knew there needed to be some changeover in personnel and some changes in systems and structures.

 Unfortunately, 2008 did not go well.
 We were below .500 at the trade deadline, so we made the decision to move those veteran players who were nearing free agency and go full force into talent-accumulation mode.

-So much of that first year was about discovering what was good and who was good and who could be part of the future on and off the field.
+So much of that first year was about discovering what was good and who was good, and who could be part of the future on and off the field.
 The next phase was talent accumulation, then talent development, then major league team maturation, then “Let's push this thing forward and figure out a way to win a World Series.”
 So a lot (of the plan) was in place early.
 We've evaluated and evolved over time, for sure.
 But conceptually, a lot of it was in place as we walked in the door.
 Maybe that's part of the reason why Bob and Frank offered me the position.

-Trib: When were you able that first week on the job to really evaluate what you had to work with, was the challenge about what you expected?
+Trib: When you able that first week on the job to really evaluate what you had to work with, was the challenge about what you expected?

 Huntington: About a week in was when one of my counterparts told me I'd have been better off taking over an expansion franchise because we could have built from scratch.
 (Laughs)